jamal-eldeen-wari/reading-note/Code201/class03.md

 **Box Shadow Property**: It allows us to drop a shadow around a box, it works just like text shadow property.

+# Javascript Introductory:
+## Switch Statement:
+it is like an if statement that is used to test a variable for equality aginst a list of value each value is called case where the variable is checked for each case.

+**VIP** Between every case there must be a break because if there is no break it will compare the itself aginst all of the cases and will alot of proccessing time.
+So it is ideal to include break statement.

+## Loops:
+It is used when we want to repeat code for unknown amount of time thats for the FOR LOOP or we can repeat a code for unknown amount of time in this case we use while loop.
+For any loop to work the condition must be true for all times once it is false it will stop the loop and execute other statements.

+**Types of Loops**:
+ 1. For Loop: Loops for specific amount of time.
+ 2. While Loop: Loops for unknown amount of time.
+ 3. DO While Loop: Similar to while loop the only difference it always run the statement inside the curly braces at least once even if the condition is false.

+ *Loop Counter*: It is very important because it determines the time the loop will stop that the loop will run for specific amount of time.

+ **VIP** If there is no loop increment or decrement the loop will run infinite amount of time which may cause a problem to your computer.